Hookan/WebCraft/README.md

 * Windows

-Install the BuildTool of VisualStudio at first.(Only need to install VC++)
+Install the BuildTool of VisualStudio at first.
+(You only need to install VC++)

 Then you need to find the path you install in and configure the environment variables.
-If you configure it successfully, you should  able to use the command `cl` in the command line.
+If you configure it successfully, you should be able to use the command `cl` in the command line.

 At last you should import this project into your IDE.